mattermost/docs/source/configure/configuration-settings.rst

 **True**: Documents are searchable by their content.

 .. note::
-   Document content search results for files shared before upgrading to Mattermost Server 5.35 may be incomplete until an `extraction command is executed using the CLI <https://docs.mattermost.com/manage/command-line-tools.html>`__.
+   Document content search results for files shared before upgrading to Mattermost Server 5.35 may be incomplete until an `mmctl content extraction job <https://docs.mattermost.com/manage/mmctl-command-line-tool.html#mmctl-extract>`__ is run, or an `extraction command is executed using the CLI <https://docs.mattermost.com/manage/command-line-tools.html>`__.
 If this command is not run, users can search older files based on file name only.

 **False**: Documents aren't searchable by their content.
 When document content search is disabled, users can search for files by filename only.